 The benefits of PHP having its own serialization system (as opposed to using JSON or something similar):

-• It supports references.
+- It supports references.
 If you serialize an object or an array where a certain object is referenced more than once, it is only serialized in full once.
-For instance, in the example below, $h1 is referenced twice, first as itself, then as $h2.
+For instance, in the example below,

 $h1 = new HelloWorld("world");